 A company with a higher throughput level is more efficient.
-These companies can produce a product or service more efficiently than the rivals.
-Further, maximizing this key metric could help a company to maximize the revenues as well.
+These companies can produce a product or service more efficiently than their rivals.
+Further, maximizing this key metric could also help a company maximize its revenues.

-Along with the internal process, the throughput also depends on the supply chain.
-You might have heard reports of Apple facing supply chain issues with iPhone components.
-So, all such issues also impact the efficiency of a company.
-If any component does not arrive on time, there is a delay in the manufacture of the whole product.
+The throughput also depends on the supply chain along with the internal process.
+You might have heard the reports of Apple Inc. facing supply chain issues with iPhone components.
+So, all such issues may also impact the efficiency of a company.
+The late arrival of any component will result in a delay in the whole manufacturing process.

 Along with the operations management, throughput has a financial perspective as well.
-Under this, it is the revenues earned from a production process, less all variable expenses related to that process.
+Under this, the “revenues earned from a production process less all variable expenses related to that process.”
 Variable expenses are mostly direct materials and sales commissions.
-So, in most cases, the throughput comes pretty high, except in businesses where margins are razor thin.
+But, a point to note is that it does not consider direct wages as a variable cost—the reason being the retention of workers.
+The company has to pay a fixed charge to retain its worker, and hence wages does not for a part of variable cost under throughput.
+So, in most cases, the throughput comes pretty high, except in businesses where margins are razor-thin.

-Under financial perceptive, one can improve throughput by focusing on products with higher returns.
-A company must produce more of a product that has the highest throughput per minute of time at the limited resource.
-Moreover, a company could also outsource a product that is lowering the overall throughput.
+From a financial perceptive, one can improve throughput by focusing on products with higher returns.
+A company must produce more of a product with the highest throughput per minute of time at the limited resource.
+Moreover, a company could also outsource a product that lowers the overall throughput.